Curvature tensor of smoothable Alexandrov spaces: Introduction

 We subdivide the limit space $A$ into three subsets: $A^\circ$ --- the subset of regular points, $A'$ --- points with singularities of codimension 2, $A''$ --- singularities of higher codimension.
 These sets are treated independently.

 First, we show that limit curvature vanishes on $A''$; this part is an easy application of the main result in \cite{petrunin-SC}.

 The $A'$-case is reduced to its partial case when the limit is isometric to the product of the real line and a two-dimensional cone.
-In the proof, we use a Bochner-type formula proved in Section~\ref{sec:bochner}.
+The proof uses a Bochner-type formula (\ref{thm:bochner-formula}) and Theorem \ref{thm:extimage-of-G-and-H} which is a more exact version of the following problem from \cite{petrunin-PIGTIKAL}.